freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/blocks/lecture-introduction-to-python/67fe85a3db9bad35f2b6a2bd.md

 ## --answers--

-`You are an adult` will be printed to the console.
+`You are an adult` será impresso no console.

 ### --feedback--

-Review the last part of the lesson for the correct answer.
+Revise a última parte da lição para a resposta correta.

 ---

-`You are a teenager` will be printed to the console.
+`You are a teenager` será impresso no console.

 ### --feedback--

-Review the last part of the lesson for the correct answer.
+Revise a última parte da lição para a resposta correta.

 ---

-`You are a child` will be printed to the console.
+`You are a child` será impresso no console.

 ---

-An error will be printed to the console.
+Um erro será exibido no console.

 ### --feedback--

-Review the last part of the lesson for the correct answer.
+Revise a última parte da lição para a resposta correta.

 ## --video-solution--